Tremella fuciformis: Uses

 Tremella fuciformis has been cultivated in China since at least the nineteenth century.
-Initially, suitable wooden poles were prepared and then treated in various ways in the hope that they would be colonized by the fungus.
+Initially, suitable wooden poles were prepared and then treated in various ways in the aspiration that they would be colonized by the fungus.
 This haphazard method of cultivation was improved when poles were inoculated with spores or mycelium.
 Modern production only began, however, with the realization that both the Tremella and its host species needed to be inoculated into the substrate to ensure success.
 The "dual culture" method, now used commercially, employs a sawdust mix inoculated with both fungal species and kept under optimal conditions.
 The most popular species to pair with T. fuciformis is its preferred host, Annulohypoxylon archeri.
 Estimated production in China in 1997 was 130,000 tonnes.
 T. fuciformis is also cultivated in other East Asian countries, with some limited cultivation elsewhere.

 In Chinese cuisine, T. fuciformis is traditionally used in sweet dishes.
-While tasteless, it is valued for its gelatinous texture as well as its supposed medicinal benefits.
+While having little taste, it is valued for its gelatinous texture as well as its supposed medicinal benefits.
 Most commonly, it is used to make a dessert soup called luk mei (六味) in Cantonese, often in combination with jujubes, dried longans, and other ingredients.
 It is also used as a component of a drink and as an ice cream.
 Since cultivation has made it less expensive, it is now additionally used in some savoury dishes.

 In Vietnamese cuisine, it is often used in Chè (Vietnamese pronunciation: [cɛ̂]), a Vietnamese term that refers to any traditional Vietnamese sweet beverage, dessert soup or pudding.